wandb/docs/docs/guides/model_registry/model-lineage.md

 ## Track an artifact dependency

-Declare an artifact (dataset, model, and so forth) as an input to a W&B run with the `use_artifact` API to track a dependency.
+Declare an dataset artifact as an input to a W&B run with the `use_artifact` API to track a dependency.

 The proceeding code snippet shows how to use the `use_artifact` API: